cvisionai/tator/doc/front_end_test_procedure.md

 1. Repeat steps 18-26 on a video.
 1. Perform cut and paste with a localization
 1. Verify selecting a localization with a URL highlights it with the white border
-1. Verify selecting a localization-associated track with a URL highlights it with the white border
 1. Verify deselecting and selecting a localization with mouse clicks changes the color between the colorMap and white
 1. Use the auto frame jump to select entities in the browser.
 Verify the localization is highlighted with white.
 1. Turn off auto frame jump in the entity browser and verify the localization select/deselect works in the canvas.